Biorthogonal resource theory of genuine quantum superposition: Framework of Biorthogonality

-Unlike \(\rho_{ii}\), \(\bar{\rho}_{ii}\) are normalized to one not only in the limit of orthogonality but also in general.
+Unlike \(\{\rho_{ii}\}\), \(\{\bar{\rho}_{ii}\}\) are normalized to one not only in the limit of orthogonality but also in general.
 Also, they can be written as \(\mathrm{tr}[\hat{\rho} \, \hat{\Pi}_i]\), where \(\hat{\Pi}_i = |c_i\rangle \langle c^\perp_i|\) satisfy the following relations

-Based on these relations, we can propose that the non-Hermitian operators \(\{\hat{\Pi}_i\}\) are likely to play the role of projection operators in biorthogonal systems~\cite{2014_boQM}, i.e., they define a ``\textit{biorthogonally generalized}'' projection-valued measure operation under which the probability that \(\hat{\rho}\) ends up in post-measurement state \(|c_i\rangle\) is given by \(\bar{\rho}_{ii}\).
-Furthermore, there isn't any residual superposition in this alternative disintegration process.
-Hence, all the (non-)probabilistic information encoded by \(\hat{\rho}\) are presumably reflected in \(\bar{\rho}\) by its (off-)diagonal elements.
+Based on these relations, it can be conjectured that the non-Hermitian operators \(\{\hat{\Pi}_i\}\) likely serve as projection operators within biorthogonal systems~\cite{2014_boQM}, effectively defining a \textit{biorthogonally generalized} projection-valued measurement operation.
+This operation projects the density operator \(\hat{\rho}\) into the basis state \(|c_i\rangle\) with a probability of \(\bar{\rho}_{ii}\).
+Furthermore, there isn't any residual superposition in this alternative decomposition process.
+Hence, all the (non-)probabilistic information encoded by \(\hat{\rho}\) are presumably reflected in \(\rho_{BO}\) by its (off-)diagonal elements.

-\textit{Corollary 2}. --- The \(l_1\) measure of total nonclassicality for a density operator \(\hat{\rho}\) is equal to the \(l_1\) measure of its biorthogonal matrix representation \(\bar{\rho}\).